Back to all stocks

 TATASTEEL

-• FCF was positive in 4 of the available fiscal years, suggesting the business has generated cash even through commodity cycles, despite the elevated debt load.
+• FCF was positive in 4 of the available fiscal years, indicating the business generates cash in most operating environments despite the capital intensity of steelmaking.

 Cons